shiryusann/shiryusann.github.io/_pages/about.md

 Research Experience
 =======
-Student researcher in NSF National AI Institute for Student-AI Teaming at University of colorado, Boulder, July 2024 - July 2025
+Student researcher, in NSF National AI Institute for Student-AI Teaming at University of colorado, Boulder, July 2024 - July 2025

 Publication
 =======